o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 Automated UI tests are prone to false failures and false passes.
 This can lead to the anti-patterns of "when anyone changes any part of the code, they have to change all of the tests" or "this test never catches any real bugs."
 Due to these risks, only start investing in automated UI tests after automating lower-complexity tests.
 {{< /caution >}}

 While there is a significant amount of UI code in O3DE, we recommend that automated tests avoid targeting the UI layer.
 UI tests are relatively complex and expensive to maintain.
 It is also easy to write acceptance-style tests for the UI, where robotic scripts struggle to provide useful feedback.
-But, such tests can quickly consume more human effort to debug than manually testing the UI.
+Such tests can quickly consume more human effort to debug than it would to manually test the UI.

 Relying on UI tests to verify features tends to be brittle and can prompt many confusing debugging sessions.
 In an ideal scenario, there would already be non-UI integration tests, which thoroughly test the underlying logic of a feature.
 Then any UI tests above that layer would not be responsible for testing the system but only for how the interface reacts to simple interactions.
 Whenever possible, prefer implementing that lower layer of non-UI automation.